-Strengthening exercises for the lower back can help stabilize the lower spine and support the upper body.
-They may also help alleviate and prevent lower back pain.
+Strengthening and stretching exercises for the lower back can help stabilize the lower spine and support the upper body.
+Examples include the plank and knee-to-chest stretches.

 Stretching the back muscles after completing a back-strengthening routine can help prevent muscle soreness and injury.
 It may also provide additional benefits, such as improving range of motion and flexibility.